 Sometimes during the start of a semester, temporary housing, such as a youth hostel, is offered to some students.
 This is due to different circumstances, for example if the old tenant has not vacated the room before the new student arrives.
 We always try to solve the temporary housing situation as quickly as possible but occasionally it might take a few weeks before the move can be made to regular accommodation.

-Most landlords require that the payment for the accommodation, including a possible deposit, is made in one installment a few weeks after arrival.
-The rent can be paid at any Bank or Forex office using a credit card or cash.
+Most landlords require that the payment for the accommodation, including a possible deposit, is made in one instalment a few weeks after arrival.
+The rent is paid by on-line banking from your home bank.
 Please note, you will not have to pay any rent or deposit immediately upon arrival.
 The rent and/or deposit bill will be sent to your accommodation after you arrived.